garethhowell/race_state/README.rst

 Features
 --------

-* Collects data for WEC races.
+* Collects data solely for WEC races.
+* Updates a defined `input_select` entity in the defined instance of [Home Assistant](https://www.home-assistant.io/)

 Credits
 -------